 Through its New York chain of grocery stores, Waldbaum offers several company brands, such as America’s Choice, Live Better Produce, and Great Atlantic Seafood Market, fresh seafood supplied by North Coast Seafood (one of the only full-time government-inspected seafood processors in the Northeast).

-Along with A&P's shrinking sales and clout in the grocery business, Waldbaum's store count has declined: from about 65 stores in 2010 to about 50 supermarkets at present.
-However, the chain did reopen a 45,634-square-foot store in Rockaway, New York in February 2013 that had been damaged by Hurricane Sandy in October 2012.
+Along with A&P's shrinking sales and clout in the grocery business, Waldbaum's store count has shrunk -- from about 65 stores in 2010 to about 50 supermarkets at present.
+However, the chain reopened a 45,634-sq.-ft. store in 2013 in Rockaway, New York, that had been damaged by Hurricane Sandy in October 2012.